EVE-NG vs CML: Battle of Network Emulators

 Both platforms offer strong capabilities, yet EVE-NG's diversity is contrasted by CML's specialized depth in Cisco ecosystems.

-Specialized Capabilities
+Specialized Capabilities EVE-NG vs CML

 EVE-NG, standing distinct, presents a broader spectrum of vendors.
 Podium to a myriad of network operating systems, it offers greater flexibility in network simulation.
-Notably, EVE-NG facilitates integration with third-party virtual machines and containerization technologies, providing an expansive platform to emulate complex, heterogeneous networks.
+EVE-NG facilitates integration with third-party virtual machines and containerization technologies, providing an expansive platform to emulate complex, heterogeneous networks.

 Compatibility with Cisco Systems